 Oak Street Beach to North Avenue Beach 6 blocks

 Staying on the path continue north for half a mile to North Avenue Beach.
 At this point you will have entered Lincoln Park so you might want to take a Free Art Tour in Lincoln Park.
 Or as you go by a statute it will be on the art tour list.
 Stop at the Chess Pavilion and play a game.
 Head on and grab a drink at Castaways, watch some beach volleyball.
 Check your email on the free wifi.
 Rent some water sports equipment and get some exercise.
 The boat field house with restrooms.
-Divvy station at Lake Shore Drive and North Avenue.
-Divvy Valet Service is available weekends 12pm – 6pm at Lake Shore Dr & North Avenue.

 If you exit the path at LaSalle Drive and head west you can stop in at the Chicago History Museum.
 Divvy station at the Museum.
-Exit strategy: go to North Avenue and Clark Street to catch a bus.

 North Avenue Beach to Fullerton Avenue 1 mile

 Continuing on the path north take the pedestrian bridge over Lake Shore Drive and proceed north through Lincoln Park.
 Get a drink at Cafe Brauer or continue north to the Lincoln Park Zoo.
 North of the Zoo is the Lincoln Park Conservatory and Alfred Caldwell Lily Pond.
 Cross Fullerton and check out the Peggy Notebaert Nature Museum (free on Thursdays).
 Double back to Fullerton and head back toward the Lake.
+Or visit The Lakefront Restaurant at Fullerton and the beach.

-Fullerton Avenue to Diversey Harbor 1/2 mile
+Explore Chicago’s Lakefront Trail North – Fullerton Avenue to Diversey Harbor 1/2 mile

 Diversey Harbor to Belmont Harbor 1/2 mile